- Only a full-time option is available to international students on a Student visa. Online programs are not available to Student visa holders.

 - Complete the QLD Health student orientation requirements

 Refer to the Pre-Clinical Mandatory Checks for further information.
+In addition, students are required to complete individual health service requirements as directed by the placement provider.

 Program special requirements